randyzhong/randyzhong.github.io/source/_posts/hmc-45-update-rollup-6-has-been-released.md

 *   Exchange 2007 Mobility Provider
 **In order to get Exchange 2007 SP2 supported, do install this UR.**

-<div id="more">This update rollup fixes the following issues that were not previously documented in a Microsoft Knowledge Base article:
+This update rollup fixes the following issues that were not previously documented in a Microsoft Knowledge Base article:

 *   When a folder is created, the value of folder allocation is not consistent with StorageQuota calculation result.
 *   When a public folder is created by using the "-StorageQuota" and "-postStorageQuota", the operation fail.This is because the two parameters was replaced by the parameters "-IssueWarningQuota" and "-ProhibitPostQuota" in the Exchange SP2.